qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 “)
 ```

+The response of the LLM is again forwarded to the user.
+The LLM can now generate a better answer which also builds upon the already happened conversation.

 ## Chunks vs. Full Document in CWYD

-There are two methods for interacting with documents using CWYD:
+There are two methods for interacting with documents using CWYD/RAG:

 **Full Document**: The LLM is provided with the entire document.
 This approach works best with shorter documents and provides a comprehensive overview.